iamagod/Authydra/README.md

 ***Known Problems***
 - The black hole sun error.
 When there is a very bright element in your picture.
 That is still over exposed in the darkest picture this will give a black hole in the final EXR.
 I am looking into this problem.
 One would be to fix it as post compositing problem.
 Another onw would be to look better into the HDR merge algorithm and see what is happening there.
-- For some reason the sound is running out of sync.
-It looks like the buffer is full or something strange like that.

 ***Credits***
 - The picture taking part is largely based on the work of Ichi Hirota’s dual-fisheye plug-in <https://github.com/theta360developers/original-dual-fisheye-plugin>
 - The integration of OpenCV is a combination of <https://community.theta360.guide/t/ricoh-blog-post-running-opencv-in-your-ricoh-theta/4084> and <https://www.learn2crack.com/2016/03/setup-opencv-sdk-android-studio.html> and a lot of trail and error!